KellenWatt/FIRST-lessons/c++/03-Variables/README.md

 | -------- | --------------- | ------------------ | ----------------- |
 | `float`  |        4        |  ~7 decimal places |   ±3.4 * 10^±38   |
 | `double` |        8        | ~15 decimal places |   ±1.8 * 10^±308  |

+The most common of the two is `double` since it is significantly more precise.

+#### 3. Boolean
+This particular type is much simpler than other types.
+A boolean, or `bool`, represents a value that is `true` or `false`, and nothing else.